Planning permission is largely subjective and governs whether you can build at all and, if so, what your new home will look like.

 Before any work can begin, you need to decide whether to make a ‘Full Plans’ Building Regulation application or submit a ‘Building Notice’.

 With a Building Notice, it is possible to carry out the work without prior approval, but the responsibility of ensuring the work fully complies is entirely with the builder.

 If you choose a Full Plans application, you will know from the start that the working drawings have been checked and approved by the building inspector and that the plans fully comply with all of the Building Regulations.

 These regulations are comprehensive and quite complex.
 A Full Plans application would need to include a set of plans that demonstrate to the building inspector that what is being proposed conforms fully to the regulations.

 The other advantage of this route is that the approved drawings will show everything the builder will need to know in order to provide a fixed quotation.

 The Inspection Process

-Although work on a new build or extension may proceed before any formal approval, nothing can proceed beyond the inspection stages without the approval of the inspector, and those inspection stages are: excavations for foundations; foundation concrete; oversite; damp-proof course; foul water drains trenches open; surface water drains trenches open; occupation prior to completion (second fix); and completion.
+Although work on a new build or extension may proceed before any formal approval, nothing can proceed beyond the inspection stages without the approval of the inspector.
+Those inspection stages are:

 When the building is completed to the satisfaction of the inspector, a Completion Certificate will be issued.
 This is a vital document that must be retained alongside the written planning permission for use if you ever want to sell.
 It is also required in order to release final funds from lenders, obtain the warranty certification and in order to reclaim VAT (if applicable).